-1 Lawmakers created CBO to give the Congress a stronger role in budget matters.
-CBO was established under the Congressional Budget Act of 1974 to provide objective, nonpartisan information that would support the budget process.
+1. Lawmakers created the Congressional Budget Office to help the Congress play a stronger role in budget matters.
+CBO was established under the Congressional Budget Act of 1974 to provide objective, nonpartisan information to support the federal budget process.
 CBO's mission is to help the Congress make effective budget and economic policy.
-In carrying out that mission, the agency offers an alternative to the information provided by the Office of Management and Budget in the executive branch.
+In carrying out that mission, the agency offers an alternative to the information provided by the Office of Management and Budget and other agencies in the executive branch.

-2 The Congress sets CBO's priorities.
-CBO follows processes specified in statute or developed by the agency in concert with the Budget Committees and Congressional leadership.
+2. The Congress sets CBO's priorities.
+To develop the information it delivers to the Congress, CBO follows processes either specified in statute or developed by the agency in concert with the Senate and House Budget Committees and the Congressional leadership.
 CBO's chief responsibility under the Budget Act is to help the Budget Committees with the matters under their jurisdiction.
 The agency also supports other committees—particularly the Appropriations, Ways and Means, and Finance Committees—and the leadership.

-Among CBO's statutory requirements is producing certain reports, the best known of which is the annual Budget and Economic Outlook.
-That report includes CBO's baseline budgetary and economic projections.
-CBO is also required by law to produce a formal cost estimate for nearly every bill that is approved by a full committee of either the House or the Senate.
+One of CBO's statutory requirements is producing certain reports, notably the annual Budget and Economic Outlook.
+That report presents CBO's budget and economic projections for the coming decade (commonly referred to as baseline projections).
+The projections are based on the assumption that current laws governing federal spending and revenues will generally remain in place.
+CBO is also required by law to produce a cost estimate for nearly every bill that is approved by a full committee of either the House or the Senate.
 Those cost estimates are only advisory.
 They can—but do not have to—be used to enforce budgetary rules or targets.
 Moreover, CBO does not enforce such budgetary rules; the Budget Committees do.

-3 CBO produces a lot of work each year.
-For example, last year the agency published 740 formal cost estimates; provided technical assistance to Congressional staff as they developed thousands of legislative proposals and amendments; and published many reports about the budget, the economy, and related issues.
+3. CBO produces a lot of work.
+Each year, the agency publishes about 600 to 800 cost estimates; responds to thousands of requests for technical assistance from Congressional staff as they develop legislative proposals and amendments; and publishes many reports about the budget, the economy, and related issues.
 Nevertheless, because of limited resources, the number of estimates and analyses that CBO can produce falls short of Congressional requests.
-Moreover, we must balance our commitment to respond quickly to the Congress with our professional responsibility to release estimates and analyses only when their quality is high enough.
+The agency must balance its commitment to respond quickly to the Congress with its professional responsibility to release only high-quality work.

-CBO's analysts always pursue high quality and accuracy.
-They approach issues with a detailed understanding of federal programs and the tax code.
+CBO's analysts follow a detailed process to ensure the accuracy of their work.
+They approach issues with a deep understanding of federal programs and the tax code.
 They carefully and critically read the relevant research literature.
 They painstakingly analyze data collected by the government's statistical agencies and by private organizations.
-And they regularly consult with a diverse range of outside experts, including professors, analysts at think tanks, representatives of industry groups, other private-sector experts, and government employees at the federal, state, and local levels.
-Some of the consultations occur during periodic meetings with CBO’s Panel of Economic Advisers and Panel of Health Advisers.
+And they regularly consult with a diverse range of outside experts, including those serving on the agency's Panel of Economic Advisers and its Panel of Health Advisers.

-7 CBO has a rigorous system of checks and balances.
+7. CBO has a rigorous system of checks and balances.
 All of CBO's cost estimates and reports are reviewed internally for objectivity, analytical soundness, and clarity.
 That process involves many people at various levels in the agency.
-Analysts’ consultations with outside experts help them hear all perspectives on an issue.
-And we continually revisit our past work and learn from the differences between our projections and actual outcomes.
-We also compare our analysis to others’ work and incorporate outside feedback into our projects.
+Analysts consult with outside experts, which gives them multiple perspectives on an issue.
+And the agency continually revisits past CBO reports and estimates to evaluate their accuracy.
+The agency also compares its analyses with those of other organizations and incorporates outside feedback into its projects.

-9 CBO evolves as the needs of the Congress evolve.
-Though CBO has remained true to its original mission, we work with the Congress in ways probably not envisioned when the agency was first created.
-For example, as legislation has grown more complex, we have found ourselves spending more time providing preliminary analyses and technical assistance during the drafting stage.
-And we are being asked more often to prepare cost estimates for bills that are heading for votes without being marked up by committees first.
+9. CBO evolves as the needs of the Congress evolve.
+Though CBO has remained true to its original mission, it works with the Congress in ways probably not envisioned when the agency was first created.
+For example, as legislation has grown more complex, CBO has increasingly spent time providing preliminary analyses and technical assistance during the drafting stage.
+And the agency is being asked more often to prepare cost estimates for bills that are heading for votes without first being marked up by committees.